 Couples celebrating a honeymoon in Sydney are spoiled for choice when it comes to choosing a beach: the city boasts more than 30 beaches within metropolitan Sydney.

 To the south of Sydney, a coastal track from Bondi to Coogee offers the opportunity to escape the bustle of Bondi and mix with local residents on smaller beaches.
-Local beach favourites, include…
+Local favourites, include…

 Nestled in a cove between two headlands, beautiful Bondi is a wide, kilometre-long crescent of golden sand that fronts deep blue water renowned for reliable year-round surf of both left- and right-hand beach breaks.